Why God’s People Should Refrain from Going to Restaurants

 A third element of God’s instructions regarding His Sabbath is that His people are to call the Sabbath “honorable” (Isa.
 58:13).
 This word means that which is “heavy,” even “glorious.”
 The point is that the Sabbath is to carry an enormous weight of respect and dignity in the believer’s eyes.
 It was created holy by God Himself and His people must show it great deference.

-This is the very reason that God gave specific instructions regarding how His Sabbath is to be kept.
+This is the very reason God gave specific instructions regarding how His Sabbath is to be kept.
 God does not want us to dishonor this wonderful day by our mundane practices.
 Going to restaurants on the Sabbath deprecates God’s day.
 Whether we want to admit it or not, dining out on the Sabbath shows disrespect toward the great dignity this day was designed to carry.
-The fact that this practice is convenient does not change anything.
+The fact that this practice is convenient or, even pleasurable does not change anything.

 The Sabbath Is to Be a Delight

 Perhaps the most important instruction recorded by Isaiah concerning the Sabbath is that God wants His people to call this day a “delight.”
 Regrettably, some have put a unique twist on these words.
 Many have interpreted them to mean that we are to do things to make the Sabbath a delight.
 In other words, find something that gives pleasure and do it on the Sabbath.
-After constructing such a premise, many in God’s church contend that going out to eat causes them to do less work, and thus makes the Sabbath more enjoyable.
+After constructing such a premise, many in God’s Church contend that going out to eat enables them to do less work, and thus makes the Sabbath more enjoyable.
 Therefore, going to a restaurant on God’s Sabbath is a delight and is in keeping with the words recorded by Isaiah.

 Such an interpretation is a HORRIBLE DISTORTION of the scriptures!
 God did not create the Sabbath to insure that man would have one day of personal enjoyment every week.
 He created this day so that our natural pursuit of personal desires would not so consume our lives that they would estrange us from the very God who made us.
 In other words, the Sabbath is not a day to seek personal pleasures, but rather to reject them.
 It is a day dedicated to embracing that which is holy.